-Mark Tonelli is a musician and educator with an international reputation, based in Decatur, IL.
-He is assistant professor of music and coordinator of Guitar Studies in the School of Music at Millikin University, where he teaches applied guitar, guitar ensemble, arts entrepreneurship, and is a Coleman Foundation Entrepreneurial Faculty Fellow.
+Mark Tonelli is an internationally-renowned musician and educator based in Decatur, Illinois.
+He is associate professor of music and coordinator of Guitar Studies in the School of Music at Millikin University, where he teaches applied guitar, guitar ensemble, and arts entrepreneurship.
 Mark is a recipient of Millikin's Artistic Achievement Award and is a Road Scholar for Illinois Humanities, the state affiliate of the National Endowment for the Humanities.
-Currently, Mark is a Fulbright Scholar, serving as a visiting professor of music at Universidade Federal de Uberlandia in Minas Gerais, Brazil until September 2022.
+Mark was a Fulbright Scholar in Brazil for five months.

 Mark has enjoyed a career performing with a wide variety of artists: American Idols Clay Aiken and Phil Stacey; Broadway legends Rita Moreno and Carol Channing; rock icons The Platters and Greg Bissonette; crooners Bobby Rydell and Al Martino; jazz musicians Jon Faddis and Ed Soph; European piano star Marina Arsenijevic; and YouTube sensation Lexi Walker.
 He has been seen on Fox News and in the Emmy-nominated PBS special Marina At West Point.